AY2425S1-DSA4262-gene-ius/Genomics-Project/README.md

 # DSA4262 Genomics Project: Prediction of m6A RNA modifications from direct RNA-Seq data

-This repository contains the code for the DSA4262 Genomics Project by Team Gene-ius.
+This repository contains the code for the DSA4262 Genomics Project by Team gene-ius.
 The pipeline supports data preparation, feature engineering, model training, and evaluation, which can be run as standalone modules or sequentially through curated scripts.
 More details are provided below.

 > [!TIP]
 >